Table of contents

 The great thing about pet sitters and home boarders is that your dog will get far better attention than in a kennel.

 When looking for holiday care, the first thing to do is to ask your friends who they recommend.
-It is also a good idea to check with your local council for a list of licensed home borders.
+It is also good to check with your local council for a list of licensed home borders.

 Top Tips for Dog Home Boarding